Responsiveness

 - 1st and 2nd measurement: the variables for a 1st and 2nd measurement.

-- Select: an optional selection criterion to include only a selected subgroup of subjects (rows).
+- Filter: an optional filter to include only a selected subgroup of subjects (rows).

 - Options